-The TIES project runs from September 2020 to August 2022.
-It is funded through a National Geographic Explorer Grant (NGS-64631E-19, 2020-2022) and is hosted by the International Migration Institute at the University of Amsterdam with the German Institute for Global and Area Studies and the University for Continuing Education Krems (Danube University Krems) as cooperation partners.
+The TIES project runs from September 2020 to December 2023.
+It is funded through a National Geographic Explorer Grant (NGS-64631E-19, 2020-2023) and is hosted by the International Migration Institute at the University of Amsterdam with the German Institute for Global and Area Studies and the University for Continuing Education Krems (Danube University Krems) as cooperation partners.

 What we do

 - We conduct interviews with teachers to map how migration is taught at secondary schools in different European countries and to understand what teachers’ challenges and specific needs are when it comes to teaching migration.

 - We visit schools to engage students in a conversation about migration to understand their specific interests and collect feedback on our modules.

 - We organise a series of online workshops throughout 2022.

 - We build a database of interested migration scholars, educators and educational stakeholders across Europe.